 The first thing to do is create a condition tag set and add conditions to it.
 Even though the Austin project already includes a default condition set, we are going to create a new one.
-For more information see the Flare online Help.
+For more information see the Help system.